Delfini Evidence-based Medicine Logo

 Leaders from KP-HI Medical Education and the Evidence Based Medicine (EBM) Working Group solicited interest among the Hawaii region clinical staff.
 With Delfini Group’s guidance, a multidisciplinary team was formed including primary care physicians, nephrology, pharmacy, hospitalists, nursing, dietician and a working group leader.

-Phase 2: Select Project
+Phase II: Select Project

 .........